enoduor/aiFlourish/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any bugs or feature requests.

-## Contact

-For any inquiries or issues, please reach out to [your email](mailto:trulyhawona@gmail.com).

 ### How to Save:
 1. Open your text editor or IDE.
-2. Create a new file named `README.md`.
+2. Find your `README.md` file in your project.
-3. Paste the content above into the file.
+3. Replace the existing content with the updated content above.
 4. Save the file.